 Phase 0 Funding

-TREND partners with the Experimental Program to Simulate Competitive Research (EPSCoR) to offer the Phase 0 program.
+TREND partners with the Established Program to Simulate Competitive Research (EPSCoR) to offer the Phase 0 program.
 Phase 0 provides grants to assist small businesses with SBIR/STTR proposal preparation.

 The Alaska Phase 0 program is an optional and auxiliary phase designed to give Phase I and Phase II proposals a greater rate of success by providing expert reviews and financial support.
 It is not an official phase of the SBIR or STTR program and it is not a required step; however, SBIR and STTR proposals submitted under the Phase 0 program have a 30% award rate while the national average is just 15%.